Bafétimbi Gomis: Personal life

 Gomis has a medical condition, suspected to be reflex syncope, which means he is liable to faint during times of stress.
 This has caused him to faint during a number of matches.

 He is the cousin of fellow footballers Nampalys Mendy and Alexandre Mendy.

 In popular culture

-Gomis' iconic goal celebration is inspired by Salif Keita.
+Gomis' iconic goal celebration is inspired by Salif Keïta.
 It is nicknamed "The Black Panther" and features in the FIFA video game series, first appearing in FIFA 17.
 An image of Gomis after his goal against Manchester United on 14 August 2015, captured by Getty Images Stuart Forster was nominated for football picture of the year at the Sports Journalism Awards.